maximilien/ragme-io/README.md

 A personalized agent to [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) websites and documents you care about and let you query them in an agentic fashion.

-# Use cases
+# Use Cases and Features

-1. Interactive personal RAG adding websites and documents and using an LLM agent to query
+1. Interactive personal RAG adding websites and documents (PDFs and DOCX) and using an LLM agent to query
 2. Collecting websites or documents on a particular topic and RAG-ing and searching them
 3. Collecting posts from a blog and RAG-ing and searching them
 4. Collecting visited sites from a user's daily activities and RAG-ing and searching them
 5. Collecting documents from a user and RAG-ing and searching them
+6. Automatically adding documents to your collection by copying to a watch directory
+7. Easily add Web pages to your collection with a Chrome extension

-RAG-ing and searching refers to adding documents into a vector database using some appropriate embedding (process to RAG) and then using an LLM agent to query and use that database as a source of knowledge.
+RAG-ing and searching refers to adding documents into a vector database using some appropriate embedding (creates a vector for document) and then using an LLM agent to query and use that vector database as a source of knowledge.

-# Getting started
+# Getting Started

 ## Requirements